da5nsy/ReproducibleResearch/episodes/culture.md

 Is it your researchers and research students?
 Change can happen at any level, and bottom up change is very real and can be quite powerful.
 It can consist of having groups of people meet informally and share ideas and strategies.
 It can be making personal changes, and gaining benefits that others may pay attention to.
 It can be through pushing for new systems that encourage RR.

-In Australia, a big ground-up movement was hacky hours - a space somewhere between a help desk and a meetup where people who wanted to upskill in data science (especially after carpentry training) could meet.
-This led to Research Bazaar conferences for most states across the country, with each state having multiple universities sharing expertise and teachers.s
+In Australia, a big ground-up movement was [hacky hours](https://conference.eresearch.edu.au/hacky-hour-demographics-building-communities-and-sharing-local-expertise/) - a space somewhere between a help desk and a meetup where people who wanted to upskill in data science (especially after carpentry training) could meet.
+This led to Research Bazaar conferences for most states across the country, with each state having multiple universities sharing expertise and teachers.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::